dalinicus/homeassistant-acinfinity/README.md

 - `Schedule`: Device is toggled based on a schedule
 - `VPD`: Device is toggled based on VPD triggers

-See [Level Status](#level-status) for information on how to set the power level of devices while in an ON or OFF state
+### Global
+These settings control the power level of a device when in a given trigger state, which is shared across all modes.
+- `On Speed`: Go to OFF MODE to set.
+The device will run at this level when triggered ON
+- `Off Speed`: Go to ON MODE to set.
+The device will run at this level even when triggered OFF

 ### On Mode
 Device is always set to the on speed .
 This mode has no unique controls.